 Amecameca (formally Amecameca de Juárez) is a town and municipality located in the eastern panhandle of Mexico State between Mexico City and the Iztaccíhuatl and Popocatépetl volcanos of the Sierra Nevada mountain range.

-This area is popular with weekend visitors from Mexico City, Puebla and Morelos to enjoy the scenery of the mountains, eat local foods, visit the Sanctuary of the Señor del Sacromonte, the Panoaya Hacienda and other attractions.
+This area is popular with weekend visitors from Mexico City, Puebla, and Morelos to enjoy the scenery of the mountains, eat local foods, and visit the Sanctuary of the Señor del Sacromonte, the Panoaya Hacienda, and other attractions.

-However, when Popocatépetl is active, tourism here drops dramatically.
+However, when Popocatépetl is active, the tourism here drops dramatically.

 The area receives a large number of visitors during the annual Carnival/Festival del Señor del Sacromonte, which extends over the week containing Ash Wednesday and is considered to be one of the most important festivals in Mexico State.

 As municipal seat, the town of Amecameca is the local governing authority for more than 130 other named communities, which over an area of 181.72km2.